 Last but not least, take care of the money.
 Establish business bank accounts that are solely for your company’s finances, such as business rewards credit cards, business checking accounts, and more as needed.

 The Oregon State Chamber of Commerce can also be helpful in understanding specifics about your company, as well as business-related issues under debate in the state capital of Salem.

 6: Market your Oregon business

 It helps to understand how you’ll appeal to your customer base.
-For example, some Oregonians may be more receptive to marketing that talks up a business’s sustainability initiatives, focuses on being a local business, or that pulls in imagery from the state’s natural beauty, such as Crater Lake, the Painted Hills, or Multnomah Falls.
+For example, some Oregonians may be more receptive to marketing that talks up a business’s sustainability initiatives focus on being a local business, or that pulls in imagery from the state’s natural beauty, such as Crater Lake, the Painted Hills, or Multnomah Falls.

-As part of your business plan, include a marketing plan that establishes different types of marketing you plan to use, such as:
+As part of your business plan, including a marketing plan that establishes different types of marketing you plan to use, such as:

 - Social media platforms, like Pinterest, YouTube, Twitter, Instagram, LinkedIn, or Facebook

 - Online directories or listings such as Google My Business or Yelp